andeevosters/kickstarter-analysis/README.md

    - Length of a Kickstarter (#weeks from launch to end) – Number of backers (start by 100, then splice as needed from there).
 This in particular will help to determine your necessary marketing efforts for your fundraiser.

-### If I had to give a recommendation based on this dataset:
 If I were to give Louise my recommendation on the best fundraising goal based on the data analyzed, it would be not to surpass $4,999, and to run the campaign in May with a June or July end date.
 However, there are opportunities to give a considerably more educated recommendation with further analysis (using the recommendations above).